 - Paste the measures (Ctrl+V)

-You should be able to see all the measures in the new destination workbook.
+After saving, you should be able to see all the measures in the destination workbook.

 Mismatch in Table and Column Names